You can use Journeys to visualize and measure all of the different paths that users take through your product.

-- A user can only move forward in a journey, never backwards or sideways.
+- A user can only move forward in a journey, never backward or sideways.

 - Users can perform any number of unrelated events while waiting to progress forward in the journey.

-- When a user reaches a fork with multiple paths, they’re attributed to the path that they do first.
+- When a user reaches a fork with multiple paths, they’re attributed to the path that they took first.

 What happens if a user starts down multiple paths?
 How do we attribute them to a certain path?

 Branches within journeys show the first path that a user took.
-For example, for the journey results below, if a user moved through your site in the following order:
+For example, for the journey results below, if a user moved through your app in the following order:

 - Add to Cart

-Then this journey would belong in the center path (Browse Category) because that was the path the user took first.
+Then this journey would belong in the center path (Browse Category Page) because that was the path the user took first.

-The numbers in between steps show the conversion rate from the prior step to the next step.
+The numbers between steps show the conversion rate from the prior step to the next step.